SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Example: `%forcedeleteprofile @ExampleUser`

 - **%forcereportmatch** `<@winner> <@loser>`
-  - Info: **Moderator only.** If someone abandons their ranked match an admin will use this to report the match anyways.
+  - Info: **Slash version available.
+Moderator only.** If someone abandons their ranked match an admin will use this to report the match anyways.
 Mention the Members or use Member IDs.
 Has a 41 second cooldown.
 Only works in the Training Grounds Server.
   - Example: `%forcereportmatch @Tabuu 3.0 @ExampleUser`
   - Aliases: forcereportgame